seamlik/libviska-java/README.md

 Contributing
 ------------

-The devteam behind the Viska project is relatively small compared to its proprietary counterparts who are backed by large companies.
+The team behind the Viska project is relatively small compared to its proprietary counterparts who are backed by large companies.
 Therefore, we welcome all kinds of help!